RavanH/xml-sitemap-feed/readme.txt

 = Can I change the sitemap name/URL? =

 No. If you have fancy URL's turned ON in WordPress (Permalinks), the sitemap url that you manually submit to Google (if you are impatient) should be `yourblogurl.tld/sitemap.xml` but if you have the Permalinks' Default option set the feed is only available via `yourblog.url/?feed=sitemap`.

-= Where can I customize the xml output? =

-You may edit the XML output in `xml-sitemap-feed/feed-sitemap.php` but be careful not to break Sitemap protocol compliance.
-Read more on [Sitemaps XML format](http://www.sitemaps.org/protocol.php).

-The stylesheet (to make the sitemap human readable) can be edited in `xml-sitemap-feed/sitemap.xsl.php`.

-Note: your modifications will be overwritten upon the next plugin upgrade!

 = I see no sitemap.xml file in my site root! =